levinsonalex/admin/pa3/pa3.md

 ## Deliverables
 Make sure that you have all of the following present to receive full credit:
-* Dynamic data binding for caption and favorites at the `/pic?id=picid` url
+* Dynamic data binding for caption and favorites at the `/pic?id=picid` url, with JS code located in the files `/static/js/caption.js` and `/static/js/favorites.js`, respectively.
 * API routes specified in part 2, including error handling
 * README.md with specification as to whether the extra credit was complete, your team's URLs and any other notes and how many late days have been used
 * Database loaded with given data (from projects 1 and 2), alongside the given SQL load data file for favorites and comments.
 Extra information should not be present in the database.